-The Erin Morse Law Firm is a Family Law firm based in Orlando Florida.
-The Law Office of Erin Morse comprises a set of experienced and skilled attorneys to make sure the client’s case is diverted to the right direction while offering the best service possible.
+No name is a Family Law firm based in Orlando Florida.
+TNo name comprises a set of experienced and skilled attorneys to make sure the client’s case is diverted to the right direction while offering the best service possible.

 A deposition is merely a session where answers are given to a series of questions asked by the opposing attorney.
 The individual and their lawyer would go to a mutually agreed upon office for the discussion of answering the questions before a court reporter.

 The court reporter would place the party involved under oath.
 The lawyer of the individual can be present throughout the entire session.
 It is important to remember that this procedure would not be taken place in front of a courtroom and a judge or jury would not be present during the session of deposition.

 In this event, the opposing attorney would be interested in trying to interpret multiple things about the individual and the facts about their case.
 Whatever is said during this procedure would be transcribed by the reporter and would be filed in the divorce case of the individual.
 In this case, if appropriate, the opposing council party would be able to confront the individual with the prior deposition testimony at any subsequent hearings or trial.